pdtrang/Summer-Chem/SifGen/readme.md

 ```

 ## SIF generator from pdb and probe
+This approach reused part of source code from RINerator in trimming Probe.
 There are two steps required: trim probe and generate Sif file from probe.

-Trim Probe:
+Similar to RINerator, all input file locations must be specified in a job script.

 Input: similar input as RINerator program.
 Inputs are specified inside job script.